Which country is cheaper, Portugal or Greece?

 Portugal offers plenty of small towns along with charming sights and activities, too.
 In addition to the charming towns inland, almost the entire coastline is dotted with charming small towns, many of which were fishing villages in the past.
 While some of these costal towns have grown into modern beach resorts, others still have their historical charm with nearby churches, castles, and harbors.
 Many inland towns in the hills still retain their charm, especially those located in beautiful mountain areas.
 Some of the best places to visit are Sintra with its castle, Marvão in the Alentejo, Amarante in the north, Monsanto with its castle ruins, and Pinhão in the Douro River valley surrounded by vineyards.

-The food selection at local restaurants is excellent in Greece.
+With its innovative style combined with traditional elements, Greece makes for a great culinary experience.
 Visitors will find plenty of traditional dishes when visiting, but also a variety of other European cuisines at restaurants, too.
 Athens and other large cities offer a solid mix of cuisines as world-class chefs have established restaurants everywhere.
 In smaller towns and on the islands, you can still expect fresh and delicious meals, although the dishes might not be as diverse.
 Some popular quick bites include gyros and souvlaki, meatballs knowns as soutzoukakia, and fried tomato fritters.
 For a more hearty meal, choose the pastitsio, which is a pasta dish with meat and cheese.
 Moussaka is another heavy meal made from meat, tomato sauce, and eggplant.
 Seafood is everywhere also, as you might expect.
 And for something lighter, you can always grab a fresh Greek salad, made with feta cheese, fresh olives, tomatoes, cucumber, and other vegetables.
 You really can't go wrong no matter which you choose.

 Athens: Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.